Organise a Visit

 We work hard to ensure that everyone who has added a name to lifeboat 13-03 can see it.
 However, please be aware that there are times when the lifeboat may not be in the station.
 This could be for a number of reasons — most importantly, when it’s out saving lives at sea.
 For this reason, we cannot guarantee that you’ll be able to view the name you’re looking for on the boat itself.

 Most of the time, you’ll be able to visit the station and see the names on the lifeboat’s hull.
 However, as the lifeboat sits on its launch and recovery system, the names are above eye level and maybe a little difficult to read.
 By the end of the month, we hope to have new signs in place outside the station displaying the starboard and port decals.
-The names on the wheelhouse roof aren’t visible, but a display board inside the station shows all the decals on the wheel house roof, making it easy to find a specific name.
+The names on the wheelhouse roof are not visible from within the station.
+However, an orange display board inside the station shows all the decals on the wheel house roof, making it easy to find a specific name.

 OCTOBER viewing dates